 Two Rivers Aikido is a community resource offering a venue for those interested in and dedicated to Peace and Human Kindness.

 We offer formal structured Aikido classes.
 In addition; as an International Peace Dojo through Aiki Extensions and member of The Applied Aikido Association, we utilize our on the mat training in programs, taking Aikido principles and practices “off the mat” to bring peacemaking into the community through outreach in schools and community service organizations.
-Two Rivers Aikido is affiliated with California Aikido Association with Michael Friedl (head of Division II) as our direct guide and liaison through the larger community of Aikido.
+Two Rivers Aikido is affiliated with California Aikido Association with Michael Friedl (head of Division II) as our direct guide and liaison to the larger community of Aikido.

 Peace Talks